markcheret/cheret-de/content/posts/productivity-hacks-team-performance-boosts/index.en.md

   src: "productivity-hacks-team-performance-boosts.png"
 ---

 How can you apply agile practices that you might know from SCRUM to your daily routine?
-Can you boost your output while staying motivated, energized, and faithful to your core?
+Can you boost your output while staying motivated, energised, and faithful to your core?

 How can you take your team to the next level in a remote working environment?
 Let me take you on a journey to healthy and sustainable productivity with abundant space for fun, relaxation, and above all - yourself.
 <!--more-->